-On October 1, 2019, Legacy Cardio the Company issued warrants to a seed funding firm equivalent to 2% of the fully-diluted equity of Legacy Cardio, the Company, or 22,500 common shares at the time of issuance.
+On October 1, 2019, the Company issued warrants to a seed funding firm equivalent to 2% of the fully-diluted equity of the Company, or 22,500 shares of Common Stock at the time of issuance.
 The warrant is exercisable on the earlier of the closing date of the next Qualified Equity Financing occurring after the issuance of the warrant, and immediately before a Change of Control.
-The exercise price is the price per share of the shares sold to investors in the next Qualified Equity Financing, or if the warrant becomes exercisable in connection with a Change in Control before the next Qualified Equity Financing, the greater of the quotient obtained by dividing \$150,000\$150,000 by the Pre-financing Capitalization, and the price per share paid by investors in the then-most recent Qualified Equity Financing, if any.
+The exercise price is the price per share of the shares sold to investors in the next Qualified Equity Financing, or if the warrant becomes exercisable in connection with a Change in Control before the next Qualified Equity Financing, the greater of the quotient obtained by dividing \$150,000 by the Pre-financing Capitalization, and the price per share paid by investors in the then-most recent Qualified Equity Financing, if any.
 The warrant will expire upon the earlier of the consummation of any Change of Control, or 15 years after the issuance of the warrant.

-In April 2022, Legacy Cardio the Company issued fully vested warrants to investors as part of private placement subscription agreements pursuant to which Legacy Cardio the Company issued common stock.
-Each stockholder shareholder received warrants to purchase 50% of the common stock issued at an exercise price of \$3.90 per share with an expiration date of June 30, 2027.
+In April 2022, the Company issued fully vested warrants to investors as part of private placement subscription agreements pursuant to which the Company issued Common Stock.
+Each shareholder received warrants to purchase 50% of the Common Stock issued at an exercise price of \$3.90 per share with an expiration date of June 30, 2027.

-As of May 23, 2022, Legacy Cardio the Company issued fully vested warrants to investors as part of an additional private placement subscription agreements pursuant to which Legacy Cardio the Company issued common stock.
-Each stockholder shareholder received warrants to purchase 50% of the common stock issued at an exercise price of \$6.21 per share with an expiration date of five years from the date of issue.
+As of May 23, 2022, the Company issued fully vested warrants to investors as part of an additional private placement subscription agreements pursuant to which the Company issued Common Stock.
+Each shareholder received warrants to purchase 50% of the Common Stock issued at an exercise price of \$6.21 per share with an expiration date of five years from the date of issue.